Image Credits: Brayve Digital

 - Deadly sin Wrath

-- Statement “Nothing says protecting the environment more than burning all human institutions to the ground”.
+- Statement “Nothing says protecting the environment more than burning all capitalist and family institutions to the ground”.

 National party